architect-examples/arc-workshop/src/shared/md/05-slackbot-api/01-slash-and-mentions.md

 Things to notice:

-- We only have 3 seconds to respond to Slack before it retrys so we move as fast as possible by checking the mentions in parallel
+- We only have 3 seconds to respond to Slack before it retries so we move as fast as possible by checking the mentions in parallel
-- The env variable we created `SLACK_TESTING_TOKEN` will only work for our workspace installation so we still need to do some work to save and look up tokens; we'll do that later by implmenting **Add to Slack**
+- The env variable we created `SLACK_TESTING_TOKEN` will only work for our workspace installation so we still need to do some work to save and look up tokens; we'll do that later by implementing **Add to Slack**

 ---
 ### Bot Identificaiton Algorythm

 Identifying our bot user from a regular user is up to you!
 Inside the `_done` callback we loop through `results` looking for `user.name === 'cuteface_staging` or, if `process.env.NODE_ENV === 'production` just `user.name === 'cuteface'`.
 This won't be suitable for a production deployed bot app because names can, and do, change in Slack.
 Once we get to **Add to Slack** we can compare `user.id` to a value saved in Dynamo to be absolutely sure this is the bot we're looking for. 😅